- In Colorado, two universities and two community colleges partnered to learn about their collective economic impact on the regional economy.

 Emsi’s conservative approach also garnered praise.
 The EIS netted out the opportunity cost for students (after all, they could be working instead of going to college), which President Andrew Dorsey of Front Range Community College appreciated.
 “Emsi was very rigorous in their analysis, making sure they didn’t add fluff to the numbers.”

 Overall, the aggregate EIS helps the four institutions tell their story.
-Feeley said, “Nationally, you hear that higher education just isn’t respected as giving value, but now we have the cold hard facts that say, here is our value.”
+Feeley said, “Nationally, you hear that higher education isn’t respected as providing value, but now we have the cold hard facts that say, here is our value.”

 “It’s the proof in the pudding,” added Nate Haas, director of university news and public relations at the University of Northern Colorado.
 “The quantifiable piece is something we can back up.”